longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ## Research Interests

 My research is mainly about the following keywords: computational chemistry, AI, HPC, solvation, battery and materials design, drug discovery and retrosynthesis.
+More introductions to my current and previous research interests can be found in my [PhD thesis](https://web.archive.org/web/20220422085348id_/https://openresearch-repository.anu.edu.au/bitstream/1885/261844/1/LongkunXU_Thesis_2022.pdf).

 I think a good computational method development should be theoretically simple (elegant), easy to use (black-box & automatic) and generally effective for most systems (versatile).
 A good calculational applications should aim to offer new physical insights and guide the design of products.